 We need the diverse talents, influence, and knowledge of the entire South Bend community to respond appropriately to the climate emergency.

-Climate Action Ambassadors will host one-hour events to assist a small group of participants in filling out a climate action survey.
-Ambassadors will read the survey aloud, answer clarifying questions, and facilitate emergent conversations about climate change among residents.
+This spring (2023) Climate Action Ambassadors hosted one-hour events to assist a small group of participants in filling out a climate action survey and facilitated emergent conversations about climate change among residents.

-Survey Sessions will collect responses representative of the diverse South Bend community to aid a longer-term goal of co-creating a collective, updated Climate Action Plan that bolsters our strength as a Midwestern city facing the impacts of global warming.
+Survey results will inform the update to South Bend’s Climate Action Plan and bolster our strength as a Midwestern city facing the impacts of global warming.

 Meet the 2023 Climate Action Ambassadors